MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     For example, you can assign the following task to the agent:

     ```text
-    Fix the SQL injection vulnerability in the SearchProducts method.
+    #codebase I need you to fix the SQL injection vulnerability in the SearchProducts method.
+Review the current Chat conversation related to SQL injection vulnerabilities to identify my expected code fixes and acceptance criteria.
 Remove the simulated SQL query logging that demonstrates the vulnerability, and implement proper input sanitization to safely handle search terms.
-Ensure the method still functions correctly for legitimate searches while preventing malicious input.
+Ensure that the method still functions correctly for legitimate searches while preventing malicious input.
+Update the DisplayKnownVulnerabilities method in SecurityValidator.cs to reflect the updates.
     ```

 1. Monitor the agent's progress.